SYD - TPE

 The average price of all round-trip flights from Sydney to Taipei City Taiwan Taoyuan Intl Airport clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Taipei City on a Wednesday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to Taipei City on a Monday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from Sydney to Taipei City.
-For your return ticket, we recommend flying on a Tuesday and avoiding Thursdays for the best deals.
+For your return ticket, we recommend flying on a Sunday and avoiding Tuesdays for the best deals.

 What is the cheapest month to fly from Sydney to Taipei City Taiwan Taoyuan Intl Airport?